ucsb-csw8/w23-project/project08.md

 New functions needed:
-* `save_to_csv()`
+* `save_menu_to_csv()`

 We hope that by now you realize the importance of storing and retrieving data.
 It will help you resume your work from where you left without hardcoding those values.
-We will now add options that will let you store your songs into a file and read them back into your song information manager.
+We will now add options that will let you store your restaurant menu into a file and read them back into your dishes information manager.

-You need to complete the function ```save_to_csv()``` as defined below.
-You may refer to your ```save_temperature_statistics()``` function from [LA 9.9](https://learn.zybooks.com/zybook/UCSBCMPSCW8MatniFall2022/chapter/9/section/9).
+You need to complete the function ```save_menu_to_csv()``` as defined below.
+You may refer to your ```save_menu_to_csv()``` function from [LA 9.9](https://learn.zybooks.com/zybook/UCSBCMPSCW8Winter2023/chapter/9/section/9).
 Both of these functions perform similar activity.
 The major change is in the data written in each line of the csv file.

-To implement this function, we need to use `import csv` in our **songs\_functions.py** file.
+To implement this function, we need to use `import csv` in our **functions.py** file.
 The function then uses the csv writer object to write this list as a line into the `filename` file.

 The function requires the `import csv` as well as `import os`. **NO OTHER import libraries/modules are allowed!**

 ```
-def save_to_csv(song_dict, filename):
+def save_menu_to_csv(restaurant_menu_list, filename):
     """
-    param: song_dict(dict of dict) - The dictionary of songs stored
+    param: restaurant_menu_list(list of dict) - The list shore dictionary of dishes
     param: filename (str) - A string that ends with '.csv' which represents
                the name of the file to which to save the songs.
 This file will
                be created if it is not present, otherwise, it will be overwritten.